C2DH/A-Republic-of-Emails/README.md

 `node index.js`

 The script will run through all the scraped emails and scrape missing emails.
+If you get the error `TypeError: Cannot read property 'split' of undefined` this means there are no more emails to be scraped.

 # Results
 The script will save the contents of the emails in separate `.txt` files in the `contents` folder in separate folders per 1,000 emails, from `f-0` to `f-30`.
 These folders are automatically created.